argosopentech/LibreTranslate-py/README.md

 ```

 ## License
-Licensed under either the MIT License or Creative Commons CC0
+Licensed under either the MIT License or Public Domain